United Kingdom

 Several licensing rounds have now been completed, and in May 2024, applications opened for the sixth round of small-scale DAB radio multiplex licences for 31 areas across England, Northern Ireland, Wales and Scotland.
 The regulator received 33 applications in this round.

 Read more about small-scale DAB licensing in the UK on the media regulator Ofcom's website.
-In May 2022, Ofcom published a review of demand in the first three licensing rounds.
+In October 2024, Ofcom published a progress update on its small-scale DAB roll-out across the UK.

 Last update: 26.04.2021 - older versions